 A good starting point is knowing what your rights as a tenant are.
 In 2015 we published a guide to private renters' rights with the support of the Tenancy Deposit Scheme.
 Hard copies are available for local groups.
-There are also some useful FAQs available from Renters' Rights London and CityMetric.
+There are also some useful FAQs available from Renters' Rights London, Advice Now and CityMetric.
 And the government requires landlords to give you a How To Rent guide.

 Getting a gas safety certificate from your landlord is one of the basics.
 Make sure that your gas supply is safe and that your landlord is meeting their obligations by reading this advice from the National Accident Helpline.